 The inflatable and easily constructed indoor spaces, allow farmers to control the climate and optimise crop growth.
 It also proves valuable in keeping diseases and pests at bay.

-Industry 4.0 is a term which is used to describe the next wave of industrial revolution in the digital age.
+Industry 4.0 is a term that is used to describe the next wave of the industrial revolution in the digital age.
 Many sectors have evolved using cutting-edge technology to operate, such as car manufacturing or the FinTech sector.
 Agriculture, however, still has a long way to go.

 In turn, this presents an opportunity to make great strides forward.
 With this in mind, many farmers are now updating their IT infrastructure and using data analysis to track their yields.